anjliu/wcd-final-project-airstream/README.md

 ## Presentation
 [Slide deck for presentation and demo. ](https://docs.google.com/presentation/d/1AVGM9dwIbtKg4ybZAlIq1ZFDem3R83pShw5UX-ix6OE/edit?usp=sharing)

+The slides include some details of the data transformations and a screenshot of the visualization.
 ## Architecture
 The data pipeline is structured as follows:
 1. Data is extracted from airlabs.co by making a http request using Nifi.